What does "accredited by the American Academy of Sleep Medicine" mean and why is it important that the Sleep Disorders Center have this accreditation?

 Are there meals served at the Sleep Disorders Center?

 There are no meals served at the Sleep Disorders Center.
+You are welcome to bring drinks and snacks with you.

 Can a friend or family member stay with me during the overnight evaluation?